playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

     PRIMARY KEY (id)
 );

-# --- !Downs
+-- !Downs

 DROP TABLE User;
 ```

 As you see you have to delimit the both Ups and Downs section by using comments in your SQL script.
+Both SQL92 (`--`) and MySQL (`#`) comment styles are supported, but this guide will use SQL92 to prevent confusion.

 > Play splits your `.sql` files into a series of semicolon-delimited statements before executing them one-by-one against the database.
 So if you need to use a semicolon *within* a statement, escape it by entering `;;` instead of `;`.
 For example, `INSERT INTO punctuation(name, character) VALUES ('semicolon', ';;');`.